MarcieMarc425/WeChatApp-Prototype-5.0/README.md

 * resources
 This is for all files in "res".

+* server
+This is the server file to be started in remote server.

 * wechat-build
 This is for "game.js", "project-dev", "socket-io" files in wechat -> "build".